 Malta’s Anti-Gas Precautions (1934-1940)

 During the Abyssinian Crisis Malta braced for a possible Italian invasion of the island, despite possessing insufficient resources.
 For example, in October 1935 in Marfa ridge there were 12 machine guns and guns per 200 yards but only one hundred men.
 Besides the problem of deterring enemy landings, the anxiety of controlling internal panic caused by bombing was also gravely felt.
 This was an issue which local authorities could not keep up with in the event of an attack, especially one involving gas (FCO 141 8370).
-It is for such reasons that the Air Raid Precautions (ARP) committee was formed.
-They met for the first time in December of 1934, just after the Walwal incident (FCO 141 8463).
+It is for such reasons that a local Air Raid Precautions (ARP) committee was formed.
+They met for the first time on the 20th of December of 1934, just after the Walwal incident (FCO 141 8463).

 Much like the precautions in the UK, the first step Malta took towards defending itself against a gas attack was to understand the effects of such an eventuality.
 Certain tests were done, such as a sample of Maltese limestone sent to the UK to determine the effect of gas on it (FCO 141 8463).
-It is important to understand that ‘gas’ was the term used to refer to specific chemical agents such as lewisite, adamsite, chlorine, phosgene or sulfur mustard, better known as mustard gas.
+It is important to understand that ‘gas’ was the term used to refer to specific chemical agents such as lewisite, adamsite, chlorine, phosgene or sulfur mustard, better known as mustard gas, as well as tear gas.
 All were used during the First World War with deadly effect.
+It effectively repelled the enemy from entrenched positions, withheld assaults, or simply created mass confusion.
 The Geneva protocol signed in 1925 forbade the use of chemical weapons but did not hinder the production or trade of such weapons, even if it was ratified and fully enforced by its signatories.
 Much like the impotence of the Hague Peace Conferences of 1899 and 1907, legal obstacles did not enjoy the trust of the world to stop chemical warfare from happening again.

 Another important step to train people in anti-gas measures was the establishment of a school for such purposes.
 In 1935 a Corradino anti-gas school was also opened, simply known as the ‘Corradino Anti-Gas School’.
-It had its own gas chamber and ample space to practise gas decontamination procedures.
+It had its own gas chamber and ample space to practise gas decontamination procedures as well as ample first aid courses.
 The institution also trained the local police force and civilian personnel who formed part of the Passive Defence Scheme (such as the Public Works Department) but also members of the three services (FCO 141 11724).
 Lectures for the public were also organised in some localities on anti-gas precautions by qualified individuals such as A.V.
 Bernard, then acting chief government medical officer. private importers such as Attard and Co. imported gas masks for private purchase, addressing the island’s rampant preparations (with some panic) for a possible war against Italy.

 Passive defence reserves were trained for the eventuality of war.
 Lessons on respirator drill and decontamination procedures were instructed in Government schools around Malta to Police reserves and volunteers, the latter were earmarked become employed in their trained role at the outbreak of war.
 At the same, vast quantities of civilian respirators were purchased as well as those for civil defence personnel.
 Gas decontamination centres and their layouts were planned as well as the necessary budget to equip and maintain them.
 An expert on decontamination by the name of Captain Morgan was also brought to Malta in August of 1935.
-On paper, the purchase was split into four phases, the first (“B”) being that required for training in schools with 200 respirators, civilian and service.
-1st stage, or period “D” would see the equipment of leaders and essential services, requiring 4000 respirators.
-The 2nd, period “F” stage would see further equipment, with 7,900 civilian respirators and another 2,400 service respirators. population.
-The last phase “G” was termed the “precautionary period” in which 60,000 civil gas masks would be distributed (FCO 141 846, p.
+On paper, the purchase was split into four phases, the first (‘B’ and ‘D’) being that required for training in schools with 200 respirators, civilian and service.
+Period ‘D’ would see the equipment of leaders and essential services, requiring 4000 respirators.
+The 2nd stage commenced period “F” in which further equipment was distributed including 7,900 civilian respirators and another 2,400 service respirators. population.
+The last phase (‘G’) was termed the “precautionary period” in which 60,000 civil gas masks would be distributed (FCO 141 846, p.
 258).

 Most importantly, experts were brought from the UK to address Malta’s defence measures The most critical and influential document in the creation of Malta’s Passive Defence scheme (including against gas attack) is the report prepared by G.D.
 Kirwan and Major A.T.
 Sumner, who arrived in Malta in September of 1935.
 These were representatives from the UK on behalf of the ARP (Home Office) and the Chemical Research department (War Office).
 Their report went into great detail on the effects of a gas attack not only on Malta but how it would affect different towns and cityscapes.
 Wind direction and strength, temperature, street angles, paving materials were considered in these reports, predicting how they could affect the spread of gas as it dissipated.
 Just as importantly, they articulated and listed schemes Malta could implement to develop its Passive Defence scheme against gas.
 Key recommendations were made such as the setting up of gas decontamination squads and centres, both of which would eventually be implemented (FCO 141 11758).